Keimah507/alx-backend-javascript/0x00-ES6_basic/README.md

-#This repository contains projects for the ALX backend specializations curriculum.
+#This repository contains projects for learning ES6 basics